Atomic Habits by James Clear

 Law #2: Make it Attractive

 The more appealing an action is, the more likely you are to do it.
-Pairing a new habit with a behavior you enjoy (like watching your favorite show while on a treadmill) can make it more enticing.
+Pairing a new habit with a behaviour you enjoy (like watching your favourite show while on a treadmill) can make it more enticing.

 Law #3: Make it Easy